SoccerNet/sn-calibration/README.md

 The evaluation is based on the reprojection error which we define here as the L2 distance between one annotated point and the line to which the point belong.
 This metric does not account well for false positives and false negatives (hallucinated/missing lines projections).
-Thus we formulate again our evaluation as a binary classification, with a distance threshold with a twist : this time, we consider a pitch marking to be one entity, and for it to be correctly detected, all its extremities (or all points annotated for circles) must have a reprojection error smaller than the threshold.
+Thus we formulate our evaluation as a binary classification, with a distance threshold with a twist : this time, we consider a pitch marking to be one entity, and for it to be correctly detected, all its extremities (or all points annotated for circles) must have a reprojection error smaller than the threshold.